adamparkosidis/stellar-density-globular-cluster/README.md

-# Calculating the stellar density of a NGC 104 globular cluster with Python's Numerical Libraries
+# Calculating the stellar density of NGC 104 globular cluster with Python's Numerical Libraries

 ## Introduction